-Chiang Mai, if you’ve never been, is an enchanting and beautiful city in Northen Thailand.
+If you’ve never been, Chiang Mai is an enchanting and beautiful city in Northen Thailand.
 A university city that buzzes with excitement and possibility together with a wonderful coolness inviting you to relax and take it easy.
 It is a city that holds many strings to its bow – one of those being The Sticky Waterfall, also known as Bua Tong Waterfalls.
 The Sticky Waterfall in Chiang Mai is a local secret, it is hidden in the Si Lanna National Park and makes the perfect day trip to escape for a few hours and relax in Thailand.
 With the local people.

 This post contains affiliate links.
 They cost you nothing but we make a small commission.

+The sticky Waterfall in Chiang Mai is also known as Bua Tong.
 This spectacular waterfall is supplied with fresh spring water containing a high amount of calcium carbonate.
 As the water cascades over the rocks calcium is deposited, which adds a non-slip surface to the rocks, meaning that you can literally walk up the fast flowing waterfall with your bare feet.

 It is like walking up huge, cartoon boulders while water splashes down on you with quite a force.
 It is one of the most bizarre experiences we have ever encountered; you really do feel as though you have super powers!